Steamtown, U.S.A.: Canadian National Railways No. 96

 Canadian National Railways No. 96, 2-6-0 Mogul type, is also owned by Jerry Joe Jacobson.
 It was built in 1910 by the Canadian Locomotive Company and originally numbered 1024 for the Grand Trunk Railway, then 926 when Canadian National obtained it in a merger in 1923, CN renumbered it 96 in 1951.
 It was sold to Blount in June 1959.
 While owned by Blount, the locomotive was used for its parts to keep sister Canadian National 89 (also part of Steamtown at the time) operational.
 It was sold in the 1980s and went to Ontario.
-It was purchased by Jacobson in 1994 and as of today, is stored out of service & number 96 remains on display at the Age of Steam Roundhouse in Sugar Creek Ohio.
+It was purchased by Jacobson in 1994 and as of today, is stored out of service and number 96 remains on display at the Age of Steam Roundhouse in Sugar Creek Ohio.